Danon Disease: Symptoms and Treatment

 A thorough clinical evaluation, including cardiac assessment with echocardiograms and MRIs, is essential.
 Muscle biopsies can reveal the presence of vacuoles, and neurological evaluation can assess the extent of intellectual disability.

-Treatment Options for Danon Disease
+What are the Treatment Options for Danon Disease?

 While there is no cure for Danon's disease, several treatment strategies can manage and alleviate symptoms.